ndmitchell/uniplate/README.md

 rewrite :: Uniplate on => (on -> Maybe on) -> on -> on
 ```

 When slotting many transformations together, often one optimisation will enable another.
-For example, the the optimisation to reduce.

 ### Descend